Helmholtz-UFZ/saqc/docs/funcs/SpikeDetection.md

 ### Outlier Detection Methods
 Currently two outlier detection methods are implemented:

-1. `"zscore"`: The Z-score marks every value as a possible outlier, which fulfills the follwing condition:
+1. `"zscore"`: The Z-score marks every value as a possible outlier, which fulfills the following condition:

    ```math
     |r - m| > s * z